 Time is of the essence, even in the world of HTTP status codes.
 A gateway timeout quite literally means the client did not receive a timely response from the server.

 Think of it as ordering a taxi but it didn’t show up, so you decided to walk instead.
 The client (browser) has attempted to load the page from the server, but it’s taken so long that it has said ‘not good enough, sorry’ and generated a gateway timeout error instead.

 Website owners need to take gateway timeouts seriously because performance affects user retention.
 If it’s at the stage where your users are getting a gateway timeout message, this is even worse and certainly not good for your SEO.
 So, work on addressing the issues to ensure fast, reliable connectivity.

 As a user there isn’t much that can be done.
 In the first instance, try refreshing the page.
 Although the bad gateway is usually out of the user’s control, sometimes enough time has elapsed in between the error occurring and you refreshing it to have been fixed.

 You can also try opening up the page in another browser or clearing your browser’s cache.
 Clearing your cookies is another idea, though isn’t always as popular due to the slight hassle this can create for logging into websites.
 Sometimes it’s necessary though, especially if it’s been a while since it was last done or you’ve noticed other problems when browsing the internet.

 Pasting the URL into Down Detector can also shed some light on whether it’s just you having the issue or everyone else.

 If it’s your own website that has the 502 bad gateway message, then paste the URL into Google Console to see if you can identify any errors.
-Sometimes the issue can be with your domain provider or web host, so you may need to contact them to get it resolved.
+Sometimes the issue can be with your domain provider or web host, so you may need to contact them, or the server administrator to get it resolved.